soh09/Recipes-Dataset-Modeling/README.md

 ## Fairness Anlaysis

 #### Permutation Test Setup
-I will perform a permtuation test to determine if the model can predict the average ratings of recipes that were published before year 2009 as well the average rating of recipes published after year 2009.
+I will perform a permtuation test to determine if the model can predict the average ratings of recipes that were published **before year 2009** as well the average rating of recipes published **after year 2009**.

 **Null Hypothesis**: Our model is fair.
 It's r^2 score for recipes published before and after 2009 are roughly the same, and any difference is due to random chance.
 **Alternative Hypothesis**: Our model is NOT fair.
 It's r^2 score is higher for recipes that were published after 2009 than the r^2 score for recipes published before 2009.